Who Is This Credit Card Best For?

 Limited financing options

-- Luxury travel perks galore: This card offers airline and hotel credits, status upgrades at luxury hotels, and access to exclusive events and experiences… Sifting through the plethora of available perks and programs could take some time.
+- Luxury travel perks galore: This card offers a plethora of benefits such as airline and hotel credits, status upgrades at luxury hotels, and access to exclusive events and experiences.
+It also offers some "lifestyle" perks like credits toward an Equinox fitness membership or streaming entertainment services.

-- Low rewards-earning rate: If you don't spend a lot of money on travel, you won’t earn many points.
+- Low rewards-earning rate on non-travel spending: If you don't spend a lot of money on travel, you won’t earn many points.
 Unless your purchases are made through American Express Travel or directly with an airline, you'll earn a measly 1 point per $1 spent—a lot less than many of this card’s competitors.

 The Platinum Card From American Express Welcome Offer

-If you spend $5,000 within the first three months after you get the card, you’ll earn a bonus of 60,000 Membership Rewards points.
-It can take eight to 12 weeks for the points to be credited to your account after you’ve earned them.
+If you spend $6,000 within the first six months after you get the card, you’ll earn a welcome offer of 100,000 Membership Rewards points.
+You'll also earn 10 points for every dollar you spend at Restaurants Worldwide and Shop Small in the US, on up to $25,000 worth of purchases, for the first six months.
+That's potentially another 350,000 membership rewards points.
+(It can take eight to 12 weeks for the points to be credited to your account after you’ve earned them.)

 Earning Points & Rewards

 To maximize your earnings, you should use this card to pay for travel.
-You'll get 5 points per $1 spent on airfare and hotels booked by calling American Express Travel, on flights or prepaid hotel packages booked at amextravel.com, and on flights booked directly with airlines.
+You'll get 5 points per $1 spent on airfare and hotels booked through American Express Travel, on prepaid hotel packages booked at amextravel.com, and on flights booked directly with airlines.
 For everything else, you'll earn the pretty low rate of 1 point per $1 spent.

 To spend your points earned from this or other American Express cards, access your Membership Rewards account, where all of your points are tracked and stored.
-The value of each point will depend on how you redeem them, according to American Express:
+The value of each point will depend on how you redeem them:

 - Book travel: 0.5 cents to 1 cent, depending on type of travel and destination